vertebrate nervous system

 The brain in birds is similar to that of reptiles except that the olfactory part of the forebrain is very small; smell is unimportant in birds.
 The cerebral hemispheres are relatively larger and the whole brain is rather bunched up from front to back but the general pattern is clear.
 The midbrain and optic lobes are still well developed and have many connections with the cerebral hemispheres and the motor systems since sight plays a very important part in the life of birds.
 As is to be expected, the cerebellum is highly developed to control the balance and position of the bird in flight.
 Much of this development has undoubtedly been made by the constant high temperature maintained by birds.
 The same can be said for mammals.

 The mammalian brain is completely dominated by the cerebral hemispheres.
-The roof has developed enormously and spread out forming the cerebral cortex which in humans is thrown into a number of elaborate folds and almost covers the rest of the brain.
+The roof has developed enormously and spread out forming the cortex of the cerebrum, which in humans is thrown into a number of elaborate folds and almost covers the rest of the brain.
 The cortex is made up millions of cells.
 The more folded the surface, the more cells it can contain.
 These cells make up the gray matter.
 Their axons, which make up the tracts or pathways in the brain, form the white matter underneath the cortex.
 The white matter of the spinal cord is also made up of nerve axons, surrounding the central gray matter.